 Each patient receives an individualized care plan designed to help them rebuild strength, balance, coordination, function and self-confidence.
 A plan of exercises can include: strengthening, stretching, conditioning and balance/mobility training.

-“Bacharach also offers orthotic evaluations (bracing), assistive technology assessments (cane, walker, stander) and a wheelchair seating and mobility clinic in order to meet the equipment needs that a person with Multiple Sclerosis may find helpful in returning to home, work and community activities,” said Mary Pat.
+“Bacharach also offers orthotic evaluations (bracing), assistive technology assessments (cane, walker, stander) and a wheelchair seating and mobility clinic.
+All of ther are designed to meet the equipment needs that a person with Multiple Sclerosis may have.
+Having the right equipment is essential in returning to home, work and community activities,” said Mary Pat.
 “Our new Klinghoffer Center is also equipped with robotic technology that can be integrated into an MS patient’s therapy plan to help maximize their functional mobility.”

-Aquatic therapy has also been found to be a valuable intervention in the treatment of MS. Several of the Bacharach satellite offices can provide aquatic therapy designed by a PT for the MS patient.
-The sites include Tilton PT and the Jewish Community Center in Margate.
+Aquatic therapy is also e a valuable intervention in the treatment of MS. Several of the Bacharach satellite offices can provide aquatic therapy designed by a PT for the MS patient.
+The sites include Tilton Physical Therapy Center in Egg Harbor Township and the Jewish Community Center in Margate.